Indexing And Slicing A Numpy Array

 # reversing the order of columns only, first becomes last and so-on

-print(f"Reversing the order of columns only: \n{arr2d2d[:,::-1]}")
+print(f"Reversing the order of columns only: \n{arr2d2d[:,::-1]}") We will perform slicing on this 2D array:

 # creating 3D array